-Picking and providing references may seem like the easiest part of your work search—you’re just providing a few names and numbers, right?
+Finding references may seem like the easiest part of your work search—you just need a few names and numbers, right?

 Not really.
-You should know about pitfalls of choosing references, strategies for ensuring potential employers only hear the best about you, and workarounds for when you’re short on references.
+You should know about the pitfalls of choosing references, strategies to make sure potential employers only hear the best about you, and workarounds for when you’re short on references.

-Employers who are very interested in you will likely contact at least 3 references, so it pays to invest some time in building the best list you can.
+Employers who are interested in you will likely contact at least 3 references.
+That’s why it pays to invest some time in building the best list you can.

-A credible reference is most often someone who has worked with you and knows your work, like a supervisor or manager.
-However, it’s better to get a reference from someone who knows you well than someone in a higher-ranking position who hasn’t worked with you closely.
+A believable reference is most often someone who has worked with you and knows your work, like a supervisor.
+But don’t go too high up.
+It’s better to get a reference from someone who knows you well than someone higher up who hasn’t worked with you closely.

-- Speak to your experience, skills, accomplishments and work ethic.
+- Speak to your experience, skills, achievements and work ethic

-- Express themselves clearly in a phone conversation or in writing.
+- Express themselves clearly over the phone or in writing

-Start by making a list of potential references, with name, position, company, phone number, email and how they prefer to be contacted.
+Start by making a list of potential references.
+Note their name, position, company, phone number, email and how they prefer to be contacted.
 You may also want to include a few words about how they know you.

-- Contact your choices personally by phone or email to ask if they are okay with being listed as references.
+- Contact your choices personally by phone or email and ask if it’s okay to list them as references.
 Listen for any hesitation—it may imply they won’t give you a great review.

 - Ask and note whether they’d rather be reached by phone or email.

-- Confirm that they will give you a positive review.
-A useful strategy is to ask questions that give them an easy “out” if they are hesitant.
+- Confirm they will give you a positive review.
+Ask questions that give them an easy “out” if they hesitate.
 For example, you can ask, “Do you think you know me and my work well enough to be comfortable giving me a reference?”